 Sec.
-20-1404. - On premises temporary signs with a permit.
+20-1404. - On premises temporary signs in business or industrial district with a permit.

-- (a) A permit is required for temporary signs, including portable signs and banners, and such signs must conform to all regulations of this section.
-These provisions do not apply to subsections 20-1380(12), (14) and (19), section 20-1402(2), and subsection 20-1407(a). - (b) Such signs for on-premises advertising purposes are allowed in any business or industrial district provided that such signs will not be located closer than fifteen (15) feet to any street right-of-way, will not be located closer than ten (10) feet to an adjacent property line, will not exceed twenty (20) feet in height {six (6) feet for a portable sign}, will not cause a hazard to traffic or adjoining properties, will not exceed thirty-two (32) square feet in area on one (1) side nor sixty-four (64) square feet in area on all sides for any one (1) premises. - (c) Such signs for events sponsored by non-profit organizations or for a non-profit charitable event may be permitted in any district.
-The permit application must specify the time that the non-profit organization's sign(s) may be in place.
-The requirements of subsection (b) above apply. - (d) The application for a temporary sign permit must state who is responsible for the removal of the sign and must include that person's address and telephone number.
+(a) A permit is required for temporary signs in business or industrial districts, including portable signs and banners, and such signs must conform to all regulations of this

+- section.
+These provisions do not apply to subsections 20-1380(12), (14) and (19), section 20-1402(2), and subsection 20-1407(a). - (b) Such signs for on-premises advertising purposes are allowed in any business or industrial district provided that such signs will not be located closer than fifteen (15) feet to any street right-of-way, will not be located closer than ten (10) feet to an adjacent property line, will not exceed twenty (20) feet in height {six (6) feet for a portable sign}, will not cause a hazard to traffic or adjoining properties, will not exceed thirty-two (32) square feet in area on one (1) side nor sixty-four (64) square feet in area on all sides for any one (1) premises. - (c) The application for a temporary sign permit must state who is responsible for the removal of the sign and must include that person's address and telephone number.
 Such permit authorizing any temporary sign may not exceed thirty (30) days in a calendar year and the sign may not remain more than three (3) days after the expiration of the permit.
-Only one (1) such permit may be issued per premises per year. - (e) The above provisions do not apply to adult establishments.
-(Ord.
-No. 2004-190, 3-8-05)
+Only one (1) such permit may be issued per premises per year.